Wonderstruck (novel): Ben

 Ben’s story starts in Gunflint Lake, Minnesota in June 1977.
-He became deaf in his left ear from a lightning strike through a telephone.
+He was born deaf in his left ear.
 Ben’s mom, Elaine, the town librarian, died in a car crash.
 He now lives with his aunt and uncle 83 steps from the house in which he grew up.
 Ben never knew his dad but feels a pull to find out who he was.
 Ben discovers a bookmark in his mother's book, Wonderstruck, inscribed to his mother that ends with the words "Love, Danny."
 Ben thinks Danny must have been his father and proceeds to call the number listed on the bookmark.
 As he is calling, a bolt of lightning strikes his house, travels through the phone line, and causes him to lose his remaining hearing.
 He wakes up in the hospital, unaware of where he is.
 A short time later, he runs away from the hospital and journeys to New York City, eventually hiding out in the American Museum of Natural History.
 While at the museum, he meets Jamie, whose father works at the museum.
 Jamie takes him on tours of the back areas of the museum and helps him to hide in an unused storage room.
 Ben is still determined to track down his father, so he leaves the museum to locate the bookstore listed on the bookmark he found in his mother's book that was written by his father.
 Once there, he encounters Rose and they try to piece together how they might be connected.